Diplomacy (Kissinger book): Summary

 Kissinger dedicated the book to the men and women of the United States Foreign Service.

 Praise

-In a New York Times review the books was likened to Machiavelli's classic 'Discourses' and predicted that in future it will be read, like Machiavelli's book, "for its wisdom".
+In a New York Times review the book was likened to Machiavelli's classic 'Discourses' and predicted that in future it will be read, like Machiavelli's book, "for its wisdom".

 Criticism

-The book has been target of criticism for historical inaccuracies.
+The book was criticized by historian Ernest R. May for historical inaccuracies, such as Kissinger's assertion that the concept of self-determination was unknown to European statesmen until it was championed by President Woodrow Wilson.